 An obstacle to the practical test for foreign drivers is that it’s not possible to take the test in English nor bring a translator during the examination.
 You could also try to pass the driving test in your home country before coming to Russian, meaning you may be required to only need to take the theoretical Russian driving test.

 The theoretical Russian driving test consists of 20 multiple choice questions about traffic rules in Russia, and the requirements to pass were made stricter in 2017.
-You are allowed to make two mistakes, after which an additional five questions will be added.
-All five additional questions must be answered correctly, otherwise it will result in a fail.
+You can make two mistakes, after which an additional five questions will be added.
+All five additional questions must be correct, otherwise it will result in a fail.
 You can find examples of questions from the Russian driving test here.

 Book an appointment online or by visiting your local traffic police unit (see details and contacts here).
-You’ll be given an appointed time to take the Russian driving test, and directions on how to pay the necessary fees in advance.
+You’ll receive an appointed time to take the Russian driving test, and directions on how to pay the necessary fees in advance.

 The cost to issue your Russian driving license is around RUB 2,000.
 If you book and pay online or electronically, you may be granted a 30 percent discount (total fee RUB 1,400).
 Other fees may also be payable for the different parts of the driving test.

-After passing the theoretical exam, you will be given your Russian driving license that day.
-The whole testing process and receiving your license is typically done in an hour.
+After passing the theoretical exam, you receive your Russian driving license that day.
+The whole testing process and receiving your license is typically an hour.